hydawn/stars/README.md

 Then you're good to go.

 # other modes
-Other modes such as play back and settings just there to explore \~
+Other modes such as play back mode and custom mode just there to explore \~

-# known bugs
+# known bugs for unknown reasons
 If it stopped when you didn't ask it to and you don't know why, calm down and follow these steps below:
 1. start up a new game
 2. play it like nothing has ever happened